 Primary outcome measures

-The primary outcome measure is aggression.
-This will be evaluated using the Modified Overt Aggression Scale (MOAS).
+Aggression, evaluated using the Modified Overt Aggression Scale (MOAS).
 The MOAS rates four categories of aggression (verbal aggression, destruction of property, self-mutilation and physical aggression to others) measured at baseline, 6 months, 9 months and 12 months.

 Secondary outcome measures

-1. Adaptive Behaviour measured using the Adaptive Behaviour Scale (ABS) at Screening
+1. Adaptive behaviour, measured using the Adaptive Behaviour Scale (ABS) at screening

-2. Mental Health measured using the Psychiatric Assessment Schedule for Adults with Developmental Disability Checklist (PAS-ADD) at Screening, baseline, 6 months, 9 months and 12 months
+2. Mental health, measured using the Psychiatric Assessment Schedule for Adults with Developmental Disability Checklist (PAS-ADD) at screening, baseline, 6 months, 9 months and 12 months

-3. Adverse effects of psychotropic medication measured using the Udvalg for Kliniske Undersøgelser scale (UKU) at baseline and 9 months
+3. Adverse effects of psychotropic medication, measured using the Udvalg for Kliniske Undersøgelser scale (UKU) at baseline and 9 months

-4. Movement disorders measured using the Dyskinesia Identification System Condensed User Scale (DISCUS) at baseline and 9 months
+4. Movement disorders, measured using the Dyskinesia Identification System Condensed User Scale (DISCUS) at baseline and 9 months

-5. Other challenging behaviour measured using the Aberrant Behaviour Checklist (ABC) at baseline, 6 months, 9 months and 12 months
+5. Other challenging behaviour, measured using the Aberrant Behaviour Checklist (ABC) at baseline, 6 months, 9 months and 12 months

-6. Costs measured using the Client Service Receipt Inventory [modified] (CSRI) at baseline, 6 months, 9 months and 12 months
+6. Costs, measured using the Client Service Receipt Inventory [modified] (CSRI) at baseline, 6 months, 9 months and 12 months

 Overall trial start date